Azq2/ra-pixelart-scale/README.md

 This is done by splitting the RGBA image into an RGB + Alpha channel, then each part is scaled separately.

-This mode is enabled by default and controlled via `--alpha` argument.
+This mode is controlled via the `--alpha` argument:
+- `--alpha auto` - use `split` mode only if the shader does not support RGBA.
+Otherwise, use `bypass`.
+- `--alpha split` - split image into Alpha+RGBA and scale separately.
+- `--alpha strip` - strip alpha channel from image.
+- `--alpha bypass` - pass RGBA as-is to shaders.

 # Scale value